Law, Government, Business & Science

 She became a translator between the lab and public life

-Sharot's official profile at the Affective Brain Lab notes not only her academic posts at UCL and MIT but also her books, public essays, and the wide reach of her TED talks.
+Sharot's official profile at the Affective Brain Lab notes her academic posts at UCL and MIT as well as her books, public essays, and the wide reach of her TED talks.
 That matters because it shows she has done more than publish research and wait for others to simplify it.

 She has become one of the more effective translators of contemporary behavioral science.